Tips for Sticking to A Home Workout Program

 By Marissa Del Mistro

 Home workout popularity has soared in the past few years (thanks to something we all don't need to be reminded of again!) and has resulted in many people swapping gym memberships for online classes because everything they need is right at home.
-At-home workouts are a new reality - and for good reason.
+At-home workouts are a growing reality - and for good reason.
 These workouts can be just as effective as gym training, with great fitness benefits.
 With the right setup and motivation, anyone can benefit from a home workout program.
+This article will give you tips to stick to your home workout program and some ideas for strength training from Runstreet founder and head Coach Marnie.

 Related Post: 10 Best Home Exercises to Try

 There used to be a common misconception that a home workout program can’t be as effective as training in the gym, but this is completely untrue, according to the American Council on Exercise.
-But the truth is you can get in a great workout at home even with just your body weight.
-(See our article on How to Do Home Workouts with No Equipment for tips and a sample home workout program.
+But the truth is you can get in a great workout at home with just your body weight.
+(See our article on How to Do Home Workouts with No Equipment for tips and a sample home workout you can add to your workout routine.

 What are the Benefits of A Home Workout Program?

 There are plenty of benefits of following a home workout program.
 Being able to do your workouts at home saves a lot of time and money – two very precious things.
-With a home workout program, you won't have to commute, wait for machines, pay gym membership fees, or worry about pandemic issues.
+With a home exercise program, you won't have to commute, wait for machines or pay gym membership fees.
+You can do an excellent fitness program catered to your fitness level with different options, such as a circuit workout, bodyweight workout, or dumbbell workout that strengthens your major muscle groups.

 How to Stay Accountable

-Without the cancellation fees of a class or gym membership threatening you, it can be hard to feel pressure to actually get out of bed for movement – especially in the winter.
+Without the cancellation fees of a class or gym membership threatening you, it can be hard to actually get out of bed for movement – especially in the winter.
 Motivation is the most common lament about a home workout program.
-It is, however, very possible to stay consistent and motivated to get your home workout done.
-Some tried and trusted home workout tips include:
+It is, however, very possible to stay consistent and motivated to get your workouts in, even if you're in your living room.

 Dedicate a Fitness Zone